scintill/electrum-web/man/electrum.1.md

       `--changeaddr`, `-c` *ADDRESS*
         send change to bitcoin address *ADDRESS*

-`restore`
-  Restore a wallet.
+`restore`: Restore a wallet.
 Accepts a seed or master public key.
-    Syntax:

   electrum restore

-`sendrawtransaction`
-  Broadcast a signed transaction to the network.
+`sendrawtransaction`: Broadcast a signed transaction to the network.
-    Syntax:

   electrum sendrawtransaction *TX_IN_HEXADECIMAL*

-`setconfig`
-  Set a configuration variable.
+`setconfig`: Set a configuration variable.
-    Syntax:

   electrum setconfig *NAME* *VALUE*

-`setlabel`
-  Assign a label to an item.
+`setlabel`: Assign a label to an item.
-    Syntax:

   electrum setlabel *TX_HASH* *LABEL*

-`signmessage`
-  Sign a message with a key.
-If you want to lead or end a message with spaces, or want double spaces inside the message, make sure you surround the string in quotes.
+`signmessage`: Sign a message with a key.
+If you want to lead or end
+               a message with spaces, or want double spaces inside the message, make sure you surround the string in quotes.
-    Syntax:

   electrum signmessage *ADDRESS* *MESSAGE*

-`signrawtransaction`
-  TBD

-`unfreeze`
+`signrawtransaction`: Sign a raw transaction.

+  electrum signrawtransaction ...

-  Unfreeze the funds at one of your wallet's addresses.
+`unfreeze`: Unfreeze the funds at one of your wallet's addresses.
-    Syntax:

   electrum unfreeze *ADDRESS*

-`validateaddress`
-  Check that the address is valid.
+`validateaddress`: Check that the address is valid.
-    Syntax:

   electrum validateaddress *ADDRESS*

-`verifymessage`
-  Verifies a signature.
-If you want to lead or end a message with spaces, or want double spaces inside the message, make sure you surround the string in quotes.
+`verifymessage`: Verifies a signature.
+If you want to lead or end a
+                 message with spaces, or want double spaces inside the message, make sure you surround the string in quotes.
-    Syntax:

   electrum verifymessage *ADDRESS* *SIGNATURE* *MESSAGE*

 FILES
 -----